pakshal24/backend-engineer-assessment/README.md

 party payment service is Stripe.

 There are 3 Api endpoints in the project
-1. Signup : Here User create account with us and simoulaneously our application creates user's stripe account and stripe's account id is stored in out database as well
+1. Signup : Here User create account with us and simultaneously our application creates user's stripe account and stripe's account id is stored in out database as well
 2. Update : Here User can patch update the details email, firstname, lastname.
 The update is also reflected in the stripe's database as well.
 3. GetAccounts: Here we fetch all the users data from our database